razzius/fish-functions/README.md

 ### `unsymlink <file>` [(source)](functions/unsymlink.fish)

-Removes a symlink.
+Remove a symlink.
 Errors if the file is not a symlink.

 ### `symlinks [<dir>]` [(source)](functions/symlinks.fish)

-Lists symlinks in the given directory, or the current directory if none is passed.
+List symlinks in the given directory, or the current directory if none is passed.

 ### `link-rc [<file>]` [(source)](functions/link-rc.fish)

-Creates a symlink from `$file` to the home directory (`~`).
+Create a symlink from `$file` to the home directory (`~`).

 ## git utilities

 ### `clone-cd url [destination]` [(source)](functions/clone-cd.fish)

-Clones a `git` repository into the current directory or the `$destination` if given, and `cd`s into it.
+Clone a `git` repository into the current directory (or the optional `$destination`), and `cd` into it.
 Clones with depth 1 for speed.

+If a folder by that name already exists, great, you probably already cloned it, just cd into the directory and pull.

+If it's trying to clone into a non-empty directory, make a new folder in that directory with the repository name and clone into that, instead of erroring.

 ### `wip [message]` [(source)](functions/wip.fish)